This advice applies to England. Change country

-When might your mortgage lender take you to court
+What happens when your mortgage lender takes you to court

 If you are in mortgage arrears, your mortgage lender will want you to clear them.
 If you don’t do this, your mortgage lender will start court action.
 This is called possession action and could lead to you losing your home.